negarff95/blog_project/docs/async_and_optimization.md

 - Improves efficiency, especially as the number of rates increases.
 - Ensures that the average rate calculation is quick and does not degrade with more data.

-### Clustered Pagination
+### Cursor Pagination

 **Description**:
-Using clustered pagination for large datasets, because it doesn't require the database to skip over records(in compare to off-set).
+Using cursor pagination for large datasets, because it doesn't require the database to skip over records(in compare to off-set).

 **Benefits**: